JonathanTippy/RationalRange/README.md

 # RationalRange
-(WIP) Fuzzy, Fast Rational number in java.
+(WIP) Honest Rational number in java.

 This number system allows you to know what you know and don't know. if you have an exact answer, you know it.
 If you don't, you know how much precision you have.